Agency for Healthcare Research and Quality (AHRQ), (http://www.ahrq.gov)

 Protection of Human Subjects from Research Risk: The involvement of human subjects and protections from research risk relating to their participation in the proposed research will be assessed.
 See the “Human Subjects Sections” of the PHS398 Research Plan component of the SF424 (R&R).

 Inclusion: Adequacy of plans to address the needs of both genders, racial and ethnic minorities (and subgroups).
 Adequacy of attention to AHRQ priority populations (see above discussion on Priority Populations in section IV.6 “Other Submission Requirements,” and inclusion criteria included in section VIII of Required Federal Citations, below.)

-Budget: Is the proposed budget reasonable and is the requested period of support appropriate to the proposed research?
-Does the budget account for all resources and expenditures needed to carry out the research, including travel to AHRQ meetings and cooperation with AHRQ staff and contractors?
+Budget: Is the proposed budget reasonable and is the requested period of support appropriate in relation to the proposed research?

 Degree of responsiveness: How well does the application address the purpose and objectives of this FOA?
 How responsive is the application to the special eligibility criteria, including the project requirements, noted in the FOA?

-In addition, the review criteria listed in the “Priority-Setting Process and Inputs for Use of ARRA OS Funds” section will also be used.
+In addition, the review criteria listed in the “Priority-Setting Process and Inputs for Use of ARRA OS Funds” section (Part II-Section 1) will also be used.

 2.B.
 Additional Review Considerations